Jollarvia/Tability/README.md

 # Tability
-Lightweight, fast dataset for displaying and manipulating tables.
+Lightweight, fast dataset for displaying and manipulating tables in html.